-Pupils in Year 7 and Year 8 have two Well-being Days each year, where pupils cover a range of topics related to a healthy body and mind.
+In addition, pupils in Year 7 and Year 8 have two Well-being Days each year, where they cover a range of topics related to a healthy body and mind.
 They might try new activities such as yoga, bicycle maintenance, First Aid, setting up camp, cooking on an outdoor stove or team building exercises.
 They might also explore a range of topics, such as the changes that take place during adolescence and body image.

 The Life Bus

 This is an interactive teaching programme that works alongside the School’s PSHCE curriculum.
 In a fun, age appropriate way it covers topics and life skills that cannot always be taught in the classroom.
 Younger pupils might explore topics such as taking care of myself, feelings, friendships whereas older children might examine more complex issues such as self-esteem, managing conflict and the risks of drug and alcohol abuse.

 Staff regularly undergo safeguarding training and are trained in First Aid.
 There is also a school counsellor for pupils who may require additional support other than that of their Housemistress/master, House Tutor or Form Tutor and a Head of Pastoral Care who oversees the well-being of pupils throughout their time at the Prep School.
 There is a weekly meeting of Senior Management where concerns about pupils is a priority.
 The Head of Pastoral Care has weekly meetings with day and boarding houseparents, where once again pupils are the standing item on the agenda.